Vyral/mark-ramey/_posts/2019-09-05-tips-to-help-you-prepare-for-hurricane-season.md

 {% include youtube.html %}

-Whether we like it or not, it’s hurricane season.
-Here are some tips that can help you protect yourself as a homebuyer and a homeowner.
+<p style="text-align: center;"><em>Whether we like it or not, it’s hurricane season.
+Here are some tips that can help you protect yourself as a homebuyer and a homeowner.</em></p>

 Hurricane season is upon us, unfortunately.
 However, even with rough weather impending there are still things you can do both as a homeowner and as a homebuyer to protect yourself and your home this season.